godotengine/godot-docs/tutorials/ui/size_and_anchors.rst

 .. image:: img/anchors.png

 This is done by editing the *margin* properties of controls.
-Each control has four margins: left, right, bottom and top, which correspond to the respective edges of the control.
+Each control has four margins: left, right, bottom, and top, which correspond to the respective edges of the control.
 By default, all of them represent a distance in pixels relative to the top-left corner of the parent control or (in case there is no parent control) the viewport.